Rape during the occupation of Germany: In popular culture

 As most women recoiled from their experiences and had no desire to recount them, most biographies and depictions of the period, like the 2004 German film Downfall, alluded to mass rape by the Red Army but stopped shy of mentioning it explicitly.
-As time has progressed, more works have been produced that have directly addressed the issue, such as the books The 158-Pound Marriage and My Story (1961) by Gemma LaGuardia Gluck [reissued as Fiorello's Sister: Gemma La Guardia Gluck's Story (Religion, Theology, and the Holocaust) (2007, Expanded Edition)], or the 2006 films Joy Division and The Good German.
+As time has progressed, more works have been produced that have directly addressed the issue, such as the books The 158-Pound Marriage and My Story (1961) by Gemma LaGuardia Gluck, reissued as Fiorello's Sister: Gemma La Guardia Gluck's Story (Religion, Theology, and the Holocaust) (2007, Expanded Edition), or the 2006 films Joy Division and The Good German.

 The topic is the subject of much feminist discourse.
 The first autobiographical work depicting the events was the groundbreaking 1954 book A Woman in Berlin, which was made into a 2008 feature film.
 It was widely rejected in Germany after its initial publication but has seen a new acceptance, and many women have found inspiration to come forward with their own stories.

+Anti-Soviet propaganda

+For more than a decade, Nazi anti-Soviet propaganda had created irrational fears and racial stereotypes of Soviet invaders as "Asiatic Russians", extending beyond fears of Uzbeks, Kalmyks, Tadzhiks to include Russians as a mixed of Asian and European stock.
+This is despite the fact that some Kalmyk Mongols collaborated with the German occupation authorities, although the vast majority of the Kalmyk male population fought in the ranks of the Soviet Red Army.